In the previous section, you learned how to build zlib-ng with Neon SIMD and ARMv8 CRC32 optimizations enabled.

-python3 is available when python is run.
+Ensure that python3 is available when you run python:

 sudo apt install python-is-python3 -y